 In 1976, the Kentucky General Assembly expanded UK’s program by mandating that residents of the Commonwealth, aged 65 or older, receive a tuition waiver for academic classes at all state-supported institutions of higher learning.

-Today, you will find approximately 100 Donovan Fellows taking classes on the University of Kentucky campus every Fall and Spring semester.
+Today, you will find approximately 100 Donovan Scholars taking classes on the University of Kentucky campus every Fall and Spring semester.